rieckpil/progmot/content/post/giving-my-first-talk.md

 Back in 2019 I was working in a project where we had such a broken window inside our codebase.
 It resulted in ever increasing build times and the overall team motivation started to decline.
 After some initial hurdles, we could fix this broken window and bring our project health back to a clean state.

+After finalizing the slides, I started with the training.

-I gave the talk a week before the conference started to myself and recorded the screen and my camera.
+I gave the talk a week before the conference to myself and recorded the screen and my camera.
 This acted both as a trial run as well as a backup plan.
-Given the unclear Corona situiation, I might get positive and may not be able to hold the talk.
-I thought that if I preapre the talk I can send it to the organizers, and they can at least play the video for the attendees.
+Given the unclear Corona situation, I might get positive and may not be able to hold the talk.
+I thought that if I prepare the talk I can send it to the organizers, and they can at least play the video for the attendees.
 Fortunately, that backup option was never used.

-I tried this trial run to be as close to later.
+I tried this trial run to be as close to the conference day.
 I used my standing desk and the presenter to get, as we would say in software development, close to production as possible.
+This first run went already fantastic, and I was just in time.

-Second trial run two days before.
-As I'm a bit superstitious, I thought the final must be my third attempt aka. all good things are three.
+The second and final trial was done two days before the conference in a WeWork conference room in Barcelona.
+As I'm a bit superstitious, I thought the final talk run must be my third attempt aka. all good things are three.

 ## The Conference Day